 Step 3: Apple app site association file (AASA) hosting

-- There are two ways to obtain an AASA
+- Obtain an AASA.
+There are two ways to do this:

 - Ask your developer to review Apple guide on universal links.
 The guide explains how to create the AASA.

 - Alternatively, if you set up OneLink with Universal Links, you might already have an AASA associated with the OneLink.
 To obtain the AASA, go to OneLink configuration, find a OneLink that is configured with Universal Links, and obtain the OneLink ID.
 The OneLink ID appears on the first column of the table that lists all existing OneLink configurations.
 Once you have the ID, paste it to the following URL in the browser address bar, and click enter:

 - Host the AASA in your click recording domain server.
 The file should be hosted in the path:

 Once the AASA file is hosted, any change of your OneLink configuration (either modification or replacement) requires generating a new AASA file.

 Step 4: Configuring your AppsFlyer SDK

 If you haven’t already done so, make sure you have configured your app to support deep linking with OneLink.

 After configuring your click recording domain to support Universal Links as described previously, you need to set up your app to deep-link and resolve that Universal Link.

 - Associate the click recording domain in Xcode: